Sergi Barjuán: Mallorca

 Barjuán resumed his career in April 2017, at RCD Mallorca.
 He left when his contract expired at the end of the season, with the Balearic side relegated to Segunda División B for the first time in 36 years.

 Zhejiang Greentown

 On 26 November 2017, the 45-year-old Barjuán moved abroad for the first time in his career, taking the helm at China League One club Zhejiang Greentown F.C. for the next two seasons.
 He lost his job on 4 July 2019 after a run of two wins from ten left the team in sixth place.

 Barcelona B

 In June 2021, Barjuán was appointed at FC Barcelona Atlètic on a two-year deal, replacing Francisco Javier García Pimienta.
 On 28 October, after the dismissal of Ronald Koeman, he was put in interim charge of the main squad.
 Two days later, on his debut, he oversaw a 1–1 home draw with Deportivo Alavés.
 In his second game, he won 1–0 at FC Dynamo Kyiv in the Champions League group stage.

+After missing out on a playoff place for the 2021–22 season, Barjuán was dismissed.
+He remained at Barcelona and was put in charge of their global academies in October.